trolie/spec/docs/community-events/20240330-Forecasting-API-stable.md

 will specify how TROLIE implementations will integrate using only some simple configuration.

-The version `1.0.0-wip-forecasting-stable` will be updated accordingly **without** a version change until the next milestone is completed.
+The specification will be updated accordingly **without** a version change until the next milestone is completed, remaining at `1.0.0-wip-forecasting-stable` even as the Real-Time Ratings Proposals milestone is completed.
 However, any necessary changes to the forecasting operations will result in a version change and another announcement.